Symorglass/WeaveTalk-App/README.md

 # WeaveTalk

 WeaveTalk is a community platform designed to foster connections and discussions among users across topics and interests.
-Inspired by popular social media dynamics, WeaveTalk integrates MERN stack technologies to deliver a engaging user experience.
+Inspired by popular social media dynamics, WeaveTalk integrates MERN stack technologies to deliver an engaging user experience.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Feature Highlights